ietf-wg-alto/draft-ietf-alto-unified-props-new/others.md

 registering a new ALTO entity domain type in a future document:

-* Whether the ALTO Address Type Registry contains an address type that can be used as an entity identifier for the candidate domain identifier.
-This has been done for the identifiers "ipv4" and "ipv6" in [](#TableEntityDomainNames).
+* Whether the ALTO Address Type Registry contains an address type that can be used as an identifier for the candidate entity domain type identifier.
+This has been done for the identifiers "ipv4" and "ipv6" of [](#TableEntityDomainNames).
 * Whether the candidate entity domain type identifier can potentially be an endpoint address type, as defined in Sections 2.1 and 2.2 of {{RFC7285}}.

 When a new ALTO entity domain type is registered, the consistency with the ALTO Address Type Registry MUST be ensured by the following procedure:

-* Test: Do corresponding entity identifiers match a known "network" address type?
+* Test: Do corresponding entity domain type identifiers match a known "network" address type?
     * If yes (e.g., cell, MAC or socket addresses):
         * Test: Is such an address type present in the ALTO Address Type Registry?